jtkiley/2019_rsm_workshop/readme.markdown

 There is a notebook and slide deck for each section.
 The slides are available in zip archives containing Keynote and Powerpoint versions in the [releases](https://github.com/jtkiley/2019_rsm_workshop/releases) section.
+Please note that the Keynote slides are the ones actually presented.

 Also, there is an `environment.yml` file for setting up your Anaconda environment, using the instructions below.